MIMBCD-UI/repo-template-datasets/README.md

 [![Gitter](https://img.shields.io/gitter/room/gitterHQ/gitter.svg?style=flat-square)](https://gitter.im/opprTeam)
 [![Twitter](https://flat.badgen.net/twitter/follow/opprGroup)](https://twitter.com/opprGroup)

 Several *datasets* are fostering innovation in higher-level functions for everyone, everywhere.
 By providing this repository, we hope to encourage the research community to focus on hard problems.
 In this repository, we aim to provide a template repository for *datasets*.
 The repository was developed by a community of people under the [opprDev](https://dev.oppr.io/) Team from [oppr](https://oppr.io/).
 This template will be used in [BreastScreening](https://breastscreening.github.io/), [MIDA](https://mida-project.github.io/) and [MIMBCD-UI](https://mimbcd-ui.github.io/) projects.
+This repository is complementary to the [`repo-template-datasets`](https://github.com/opprDev/repo-template-datasets) repository of [opprDev](https://github.com/opprDev).

 ## Citing